-Faculty, staff, and students are encouraged to report any criminal offenses within the campus environment directly to UPD.
+Faculty, staff, and students are encouraged to report any criminal offenses within the campus environment directly to the TAMUG PD or to the VSO aboard the TS Kennedy while at sea.
 For non-campus offenses, we encourage accurate and prompt reporting to the proper local law enforcement agency.
-As an option, criminal offenses of which students and employees are aware may also be reported to the following Texas A&M University offices and personnel:
+As an option, you may also report criminal offenses of which you are aware to the following offices on the TAMUG campus and other individuals while at sea on TS Kennedy.